Introduction to anemia:

 Sickle cell anemia is one type of hereditary anemia where the red pigment, called hemoglobin, is not made normally.

-Some children have anemia from blood loss.
+Some children become anemic from blood loss.
 This can either be obvious blood loss, or long-term low-grade blood loss, perhaps in the stool.
 A cow’s milk allergy, for instance, is a common cause of hidden blood loss.

-Exposure to toxins, such as lead, can also cause anemia.
+Exposure to toxins, such as lead, can also cause a child to become anemic.

 What are the symptoms of anemia?